drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 This step-by-step tutorial will help you get Drasi up and running quickly and show you how easy it is to create Sources, Continuous Queries, and Reactions.

-After completing this tutorial, you will have a simple end-to-end Drasi-based solution running, and a Drasi environment suitable for further experimentation on your own.
+After completing this tutorial, you will have created a simple end-to-end Drasi-based solution, and you will have a fully functional Drasi environment suitable for further experimentation on your own.
 You will then be able to continue to explore the capabilities of the Drasi platform as described in the [Solution Developer Guides](/solution-developer).

 ## Solution Overview
 In this sample Drasi solution, the source of data (and change) will be a `Message` table in a PostgreSQL database, which holds the content of messages sent by people.
 The `Message` table contains these three fields: